Lectures on LHC Physics: Higgs physics

-dropping the $\delta^{ab}$.
+after dropping $\delta^{ab}$.
 It is important to notice that the necessary factor in front of the dimension-5 operator is $1/v$ and not $1/m_t$.
 This is a particular feature of this coupling, which does not decouple for heavy top quarks because we have included the top Yukawa coupling in the numerator.
 Without this Yukawa coupling, the heavy top limit $\tau \to \infty$ of the expression would be zero, as we will see in a minute.
+Unlike one might expect from a general effective theory point of view, the higher dimensional operator inducing the Higgs--gluon coupling is not suppressed by a large energy scale.
+This means that for example a fourth generation of heavy fermions will contribute to the effective Higgs--gluon coupling as strongly as the top quark, with no additional suppression by the heavy new masses.
+The breaking of the usual decoupling by a large Yukawa coupling makes it easy to experimentally rule out such an additional generation of fermions, based on the Higgs production rate.

-Of course, just like we have three-gluon and four-gluon couplings in QCD we can compute the $gggH$ and the $ggggH$ couplings from the $ggH$ coupling simply using gauge invariance.
+Of course, just like we have three-gluon and four-gluon couplings in QCD we can compute the $gggH$ and the $ggggH$ couplings from the $ggH$ coupling simply using gauge invariance defining the terms we omit in Eq.\eqref{eq:higgs_op}.
 This set of $n$-gluon couplings to the Higgs boson is again not an approximate result in the top mass.
 Gauge invariance completely fixes the $n$-gluon coupling to the Higgs via one exact dimension-5 operator in the Lagrangian.
-These additional gluon field arise from the commutator of two gluon field in the field strength tensor, so they only exist in non-abelian QCD and cannot be generalized to the photon-photon-Higgs coupling.
+These additional gluon field arise from the commutator of two gluon field in the field strength tensor, so they only exist in non--abelian QCD and cannot be generalized to the photon-photon-Higgs coupling.